© Bank of America Corporation. All rights reserved.

 The case studies presented are hypothetical and do not reflect specific strategies we may have developed for actual clients.
 They are for illustrative purposes only and intended to

-demonstrate the capabilities of Merrill Lynch and/or Bank of America.
+demonstrate the capabilities of Merrill and/or Bank of America.
 They are not intended to serve as investment advice since the availability and effectiveness of any strategy is

 dependent upon your individual facts and circumstances.
 Results will vary, and no suggestion is made about how any specific solution or strategy performed in reality.

 Merrill, its affiliates, and financial advisors do not provide legal, tax, or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.